kaamanita/quantum-computing/README.md

 ## License

-All materials herein are under the CC-BY-NC 4.0 license.
+All materials herein are distributed under the CC-BY-NC 4.0 license.